Whale Trail: Reception

 The game has a Metacritic score of 84% based on 15 critic reviews.

 The A.V.
 Club said, "Whale Trail is just plain awesome."
 Modojo wrote, "One of the finest games we've had the privilege of experiencing.
 It joins Tiny Wings, Angry Birds and Cut the Rope as a handful of quality titles you must absolutely have on either your iPhone or iPad."
 TouchArcade wrote, "Whale Trail contains all the components of a hit iOS game – colorful visuals, catchy music, a cute main character, and gameplay that's easy for anybody to pick up but hard to master.
 But somehow, it manages to not feel forced or contrived."
-AppSafari said, "Whale Trail's gameplay is simple yet addictive, making it the perfect kind of game for an iPhone. " AppGamer said, "While the perfectly balanced scoring system encourages replays, it's really the presentation, effort and generally cute 60's vibe that makes Whale Trail stand out, alongside that instantly memorable soundtrack from Gruff Rhys.
+AppSafari said, "Whale Trails gameplay is simple yet addictive, making it the perfect kind of game for an iPhone. " AppGamer said, "While the perfectly balanced scoring system encourages replays, it's really the presentation, effort and generally cute 60's vibe that makes Whale Trail stand out, alongside that instantly memorable soundtrack from Gruff Rhys.
 Whale Trail is a refreshing blast of multicoloured fun that will brighten up even the darkest day."
 AppSmile said, "Replay value is great, as the endless nature gives you plenty of opportunity to best your score and compete against others."
 148Apps said, "Just an absolute joy.
 With mechanics that are nearly perfect, and a style that is difficult to out-do, this is a game that must be checked out by anyone who likes endless runner games, or anyone who just likes to feel happy while they play.
 This game is just fun."